 Planning an awesome vacation can be a real challenge.
 But with the TripAdvisor Offline City Guides app, it becomes almost effortless to create the perfect trip.
 This free iPhone Travel app packs a lot of great features and useful information into one little app that you can carry in your pocket.

-You’ll have no problem finding the best rated hotels, restaurants, attractions, maps, reviews and more in this Travel app.
-There are also special features such as the option to create a travel journal for each of your destinations, as well as landmark postcards.
+With TripAdvisor Offline you’ll have no problem finding the best rated hotels, restaurants, attractions, maps, reviews and more.
+This iPhone app also comes with special features that let you create a travel journal for each of your destinations, and nice landmark postcards as well.
 And to top it off, the TripAdvisor Offline City Guides app works offline.

 The TripAdvisor.com website is one source I’ve always relied on when planning vacations to unknown places.
 With 20+ million TripAdvisor members in the network writing real reviews, it’s a great place to start.
-And the TripAdvisor Offline City Guides app is an incredibly quick way to plan some great trips around the world and even closer to home.
+And the TripAdvisor Offline City Guides app appears to be no different.
+This iPhone app is an incredibly quick way to plan some great trips around the world and even some closer to home.

 There’s only 1 real disappointment with the TripAdvisor Offline City Guides app.
-And that is the limited cities included.
-However, you will find many of the most popular travel destination cities included in this app.
+And that is the limited number of cities included.
+However, you will find many of the most popular travel destination cities within this application.
 To start, you can search a city or country, but it’s easier to head right into the 5 geographic categories: Europe, North America, Asia & Australia, Central & South America, and Middle East & Africa.

-When you find a city of interest, you download that city guide.
+When you find a city of interest, you then need to download that city guide.
 This is probably the most time consuming part of this iPhone app.
-You’ll need an internet connection to download the city guides, but once you do the info is stored and you won’t need to have connectivity to use the maps and guides later, which is a great feature.
-However, if you want to use the turn-by-turn directions or see the very latest reviews, you’ll need connectivity.
+You’ll need an internet connection to download the city guides, but once you do, the info is stored and you won’t need to have connectivity to use the maps and guides later.
+This is a great feature.
+However, I should mention one thing: if you want to use the turn-by-turn directions or see the very latest reviews, you’ll need connectivity to access them.

-I chose to check out New Orleans, Louisiana because I’ve been there, love it, and researched vacation plans in the past.
-TripAdvisor Offline City Guides has a sleek user interface that makes it easy to get around in the app.
-This app provides everything you need or want to know about your destination under these convenient categories: Restaurants, Hotels, Attractions, Suggested Itineraries, Nightlife, Shopping, and Tours/Tickets.
+To test the app’s functionality, I chose to check out New Orleans, Louisiana.
+I’ve been there, love it, and have researched vacation plans in the past.
+I found that the TripAdvisor Offline City Guides app has a sleek user interface that makes it easy to get around inside the app.
+This app also provides everything you need or want to know about your destination under these convenient categories: Restaurants, Hotels, Attractions, Suggested Itineraries, Nightlife, Shopping, and Tours/Tickets.

 The “My Trip Journal” is a nice idea and many will appreciate it.
-To use it, “Simply Check In, take a photo and add a note for each location, and your journal and travel album will be created for you automatically.
+And in the developer’s own words, you can “Simply Check In, take a photo and add a note for each location, and your journal and travel album will be created for you automatically.
 You can share it with friends and family on Facebook, or just use it to remember your trip.
 And, you can even Check In while you are offline and share later when you are online.”
-One thing to note here: you will have to sign in with Facebook to sync and import your “My Saves” and to create your “Trip Journals.”
+One thing to note here is that you will have to sign in with Facebook to sync and import your “My Saves” and to create your “Trip Journals.”

 The coolest surprise for me was the “Send a Postcard” feature that gives you the ability to create and send virtual postcards featuring famous local landmarks.
 These photo images have pre-made greetings on them, but you can edit if you like.
 There are several nice photo filters to customize the stock photo image as well.
-But if you want to use your own photos, that’s also an option.
-Sharing is done via Facebook, Twitter or Email.
+But if you want to use your own photos, that is also an option.
+And sharing is done via Facebook, Twitter or Email.

 For me, TripAdvisor has always been my top goto source for most vacation planning.
 And in my opinion, the TripAdvisor Offline City Guides app is a must have vacation planner and guide for anybody who wants to quickly plan a fabulous trip with the least amount of headaches.
 Now, if they’d just add more cities.